hotspoons/retropie-container/README.md

 Because of bugs somewhere between RetroPie and Docker's forwarding of udev events, the udev driver for RetroArch does not work unless:
  - You launch docker with the argument " --net host"
  - You mount /run/udev/control folder as a volume in the container with the argument "-v /run/udev/control:/run/udev/control"
- - You *unplug* and *replug* the controller every time you launch a game in a libretro emulator via RetroArch
+ - You *unplug* and *replug* the controller every time you launch a game in a libretro emulator via RetroArch (a work around for this follows)
  - See https://stackoverflow.com/questions/49687378/how-to-get-hosts-udev-events-from-a-docker-container for more info

-A work-around is switching to the "linuxraw" Joypad driver (and losing the automatic bindings provided by Retropie, unfortunately) by:
- - navigating to Retropie -> Retroarch -> Settings -> Drivers -> Joypad and selecting "linuxraw"
- - while still in Retroarch, navigate to Settings -> Configuration -> Save Configuration on Exit (set to ON)
- - Exit Retroarch
- - Open Retroarch again, navigate to Settings -> Configuration -> Save Configuration on Exit (set to ON)
- - Navigate to Settings -> Input -> Port 1 Binds
- - Make sure your controller is listed under "Device Index"
- - Open "Bind All" and setup your controller bindings.
- - Exit Retroarch
+I created a combination of bash and python scripts as part of this container's source code repo that will soft-reset all configured
+USB controllers (see below) every time that RetroArch is started.
+This effectively works around the issue above, but may have unintended consequences, so beware.

+If you use the quick install script, a work-around is installed for you that requires you to only add the USB IDs, 1 per line, of each controller you wish to use to the file **$$config_folder**$/all/controller_usb_ids.
+For example, my controller_usb_ids file contains
+1 line with the contents "045e:02dd" that I found by running "lsusb" on the host and finding the line that corresponds with "Microsoft Corp.
+Xbox One Controller (Firmware 2015)".

+If you are using an off-the-shelf image from docker hub, you will need to manually install the work-arounds into the persistent configuration storage folder.
+Copy the files "utilites/reset_controller.py", "utilites/reset_controller.sh", and "utilites/runcommand-onstart.sh" to the folder
+**$config_folder**/all/ (/opt/retropie/configs/all in the container) from this source code repository and make all 3 of those files executable
+(e.g. chmod +x **$config_folder**/all/reset_controller.py && chmod +x **$config_folder**/all/reset_controller.sh && chmod +x
+**$config_folder**/all/runcommand-onstart.sh).
+Then create a file named controller_usb_ids in the folder **$$config_folder**$/all/ and add the
+USB IDs of each of the controllers you wish to use, one per line, per the instructions above.